-- H 1.1 REVISED A site specific Veterinary Health and Welfare Plan (VHWP) must be drawn up, reviewed and updated: - a) At the start of every production cycle or on an annual basis - b) By those with responsibility for the health and welfare of the fish, which may include the vet, health manager, stockpersons, nutritionist or other relevant personnel and, - c) Details of the review must be made available on request. - H 1.2 The VHWP (see H 1.1) must include future husbandry plans, risk assessment, monitoring and control of fish health and diseases. - H 1.3 All relevant legislation regarding notifiable diseases must be understood and adhered to. - H 1.4 There must be no recurring physical damage occurring on fish attributable to features of their environment, husbandry procedures or unrecognised disease challenge.
+- H 1.1 A Veterinary Health and Welfare Plan (VHWP) must be drawn up and updated at least annually. - H 1.2 The VHWP (see H 1.1) must include future husbandry plans, risk assessment, monitoring and control of fish health and diseases. - H 1.3 All relevant legislation regarding notifiable diseases must be understood and adhered to. - H 1.4 There must be no recurring physical damage occurring on fish attributable to features of their environment, husbandry procedures or unrecognised disease challenge.

-i Recurring physical damage is that seen on a number of fish, with sufficient similarity to suggest a common cause, for example poor tank or enclosure design, methods of handling or a husbandry procedure.
+$\left(\, oldsymbol{\mathsf{i}} \, ight) \,$ Recurring physical damage is that seen on a number of fish, with sufficient similarity to suggest a common cause, for example poor tank or enclosure design, methods of handling or a husbandry procedure.
 Different types of physical damage may also suggest a common cause.

-- H 1.5 Fish condition must be continuously monitored for signs of disease or problems with the environment or handling practices. - H 1.6 If a problem is identified, the VHWP (see H 1.1) must be revised as soon as is practicably possible to include a programme of remedial action. - H 1.7 Any fish suffering from overt physical damage, or disease symptoms, must be: - a) segregated - b) treated/humanely euthanased without delay. - H 1.8 REVISED Where the level of fish mortality exceeds the threshold figures shown below, this must be recorded, investigated and reported to the farm assurance scheme responsible for the assessment of these standards within 72 hours: - a) Freshwater: - i.
-Egg to 1st feed: 6% weekly - ii.
-1st feed to 5g: 3% weekly - iii.
-5g to smolting: 1.5% weekly b) Seawater:
+- H 1.5 Fish condition must be continuously monitored for signs of disease or problems with the environment or handling practices. - H 1.6 If a problem is identified, the VHWP (see H 1.1) must be revised as soon as is practicably possible to include a programme of remedial action. - H 1.7 Any fish suffering from overt physical damage, or disease symptoms, must be: - a) segregated - b) treated/humanely euthanased without delay. - H 1.8 If the mortality level is above 0.5% a week (excluding pre-swim up fry): - a) the designated vet or trained and competent fish biologist/fish health manager must be notified and an investigation made as appropriate and, - b) records of the investigation must be kept and be available for inspection and, - c) appropriate action must be taken without delay.